How It Works

 ```

-The merge analysis is the critical step.
-It determines which visual parts become independent focus stops and which get merged into a parent announcement.
+The voice section of the `.md` already records the focus order and merge analysis — which visual parts become independent focus stops and which get merged into a parent announcement.
 The three platform files provide the exact property names and announcement patterns for iOS, Android, and Web.

 </Tab>